Motherland Hotel

-Motherland Hotel (Anayurt Oteli) is a 1987 Turkish film directed by Ömer Kavur.
+Motherland Hotel (Anayurt Oteli) is a 1987 Turkish psychological thriller film directed by Ömer Kavur.
 It is an adaptation of the novel of the same name by Yusuf Atılgan.

 Plot

 Zebercet owns a hotel in a small provincial town.
 He manages to keep it up with the help of one maid, a little girl who lives with him.
 One evening, one of the clients leaves the hotel, promising to return in a week.
 Haunted by the memory of the beautiful unknown, it leaves little to be gained by a little melancholy.
 Overwhelmed by his impulses, he refuses to take any clients, and closes the hotel.